Iconic Examples of Australian Beach Stories

 - Like high places, the beach can be used as a place to gain perspective, especially by going surfing.
 For surfers, waves can be a refuge and like driving, afford a sense of control.
 The main character of Breath by Tim Winton (2008) uses the surf in this way.
 He feels he can’t control death around him in his regular life.

 - Even though characters might try to use the beach as a safe space away from their ordinary lives, the beach isn’t always binary in that way.
 Floating in the shallows is similar to sitting in a bath, affording characters the space to think.
-Characters often have self-revelations in the water.
+Characters often have anagnorises in the water.